doocs/leetcode/solution/0600-0699/0614.Second Degree Follower/README_EN.md

 | followee    | varchar |
 | follower    | varchar |
 +-------------+---------+
-(followee, follower) is the primary key column for this table.
+(followee, follower) is the primary key (combination of columns with unique values) for this table.
 Each row of this table indicates that the user follower follows the user followee on a social network.
 There will not be a user following themself.
 </pre>